ablaom/MachineLearningInJulia2020/outline.md

 - Part 5: Model pipelines

-- Part 6: Learning networks (lecture)
+- Part 6: Advanced features (lecture)

 Each Parts 2-6 begins with demonstration on the "teacher's dataset", with time for participants to carry out a similar exercise on a "student's